jcnelson/dapp-sketches/20181018-dapp-principles.md

 Decentralized apps pre-date blockchains and smart contracts, and even today there are popular dapps that do not need them.
-Examples include pre-Microsoft Skype (which was peer-topeer), Mastadon, IRC, and email.
+Examples include pre-Microsoft Skype (which was peer-to-peer), Mastadon, IRC, and email.
 All Blockstack dapps do not use smart contracts at all.

 Another word for "smart contract" is "replicated state machine."
 Some dapps